msabrishami/isc-website-mjhp/markdowns/financial.md

 * **Factors Weighting:** The weight given to specific credit factors may differ between the two models.
 For example, the importance of payment history and credit utilization may vary.
 * **Weighting:** FICO gives more weight to payment history, while VantageScore's latest version emphasizes total credit usage and balances.

 ```

-Other Credit Scoring Models
-There are alternative credit scoring models developed by various companies and financial institutions.
+**Other Credit Scoring Models:** There are alternative credit scoring models developed by various companies and financial institutions.
 These models may consider different data sources and use unique algorithms to calculate credit scores.

 ```

 ```

-Loan Specific Scoring Models
+**Loan Specific Scoring Models:**
 Some specialized models assess creditworthiness based on factors relevant to each specific type of loan.
 For example, Experian's FICO Auto Score, which is used for car loans, and FICO Mortgage Score, which is used for mortgage loans.

 ```